The shift from business-centric to customer-centric approaches to product management

 “Build trust and transparency to reduce silos.

 One lesson I keep having to re-learn is that the most effective product development teams have the best collaboration skills.
 When effective communication breaks down, so does the pace of value delivery.
-Products that break down “information silos” are going to rise and win.” - Jeremy Wight, VP of Product and Engineering at BaseHQ
+Products that break down “information silos” are going to rise and win.”
+Jeremy Wight, VP of Product and Engineering at BaseHQ.

 Developing a winning product strategy

-A clear and effective product strategy is a PM’s secret sauce.
+A clear and effective product development strategy is a PM’s secret sauce.
 It gives you an overview of your product’s development phases, provides its future direction, and guides product investment and planning efforts.

-While a product roadmap details the steps the team must follow to achieve the set goal, a product strategy helps PMs envision the final product before it’s built.
 With a well-defined product strategy, you can tell what the product will look like, who your target market is, how it will fit into the market, how it will add value to your customers, and how it will hit business and company goals.

 Since product strategy plays a critical role in strategic business planning, decision-making, and defining direction, PMs must understand how to create a product strategy that sets customers and the company up for success from the get-go.

 Collecting and acting on user feedback is one piece of that puzzle.
 Your team should have a system in place for identifying patterns within your feedback results and determining which issues are having the greatest impact.
-AI analysis tools such as Sprig take the manual work out of this process, automatically identifying trends among users and offering suggestions for product improvement.

 Continuous product discovery and growth

-Product managers should apply this mindset in all aspects of their work, including their own professional growth.
-Prioritizing technical skills training and keeping up to date on the latest industry trends and tools is a great first step.
-Since collaboration is central to product management, strengthening your relationship with your team is also a necessity for continued success.
+Since collaboration is central to product management, strengthening your relationship with your team is also necessary for continued success.
 Similar to establishing trust with your users, proving that you’re receptive to feedback is a great way to build trust with your team.